mybonk/mybonk-wiki/docs/INSTALLATION.md

 - How to use ssh with and without password (using key pair).
 - How to test these configuration changes (e.g. ```nixos-rebuild test```, ```systemctl status sshd```, ```journalctl -f -n 30 -u sshd``` ) before making them percistant across reboots (```nixos-rebuild switch```).

-In the next section we are going to see how we can configure one (or multiple) MY₿ONK console(s) remotly using a MY₿ONK orchestrator machine.
+In the next section we are going to see how we can configure one (or multiple) MY₿ONK console(s) remotly using a MY₿ONK orchestrator.

 13-download-and-install-myonk
 ### 1.3 Download and install MYBONK